Syrian rebels declare counter attack in Idlib province

 Tahrir al-Sham (HTS), an alliance led by the Nusra Front, the dominant force in Idlib, said it had already made gains.

-“With Allah‘s) blessings we drew plans and prepared ourselves and are encircling them,” said Abu al Naji, a commander from Tahrir al Sham.
+“With Allah’s blessings we drew plans and prepared ourselves and are encircling them,” said Abu al Naji, a commander from Tahrir al Sham.
 “We have killed many.”

 Rebels said they had captured some 15 villages and seized 60 government fighters.
 A Syrian military source denied this and dismissed rebel talk of a counter attack as propaganda.
 The source said fierce battles were however underway in the area and army advances were continuing.